Spanish Texas: Initial colonization attempts

 Although Alonso Álvarez de Pineda claimed Texas for Spain in 1519, the area was largely ignored by Spain until the late seventeenth century.
+However Spanish slave raids into what became Texas began in the late 16th century.
+Among others, Spanish governor Luis de Carvajal y de la Cueva captured hundreds of Indians and sold them to owners of silver mines in Mexico.
+Frequent epidemics of European diseases reduced the Indian population.
+The first epidemic, possibly of cholera, among the Indians in Texas was recorded in 1528 by Cabeza de Vaca and they continued to impact the Indian population until the end of the 19th century.

 In 1685, the Spanish learned that France had established a colony in the area between New Spain and Florida.
 Believing the French colony was a threat to Spanish mines and shipping routes, Spanish King Carlos II's Council of War recommended that "Spain needed swift action 'to remove this thorn which has been thrust into the heart of America.
 The greater the delay the greater the difficulty of attainment.'"
 Having no idea where to find the French colony, the Spanish launched ten expeditions—both land and sea—over the next three years.
 While unable to fulfill their original goal of locating the French settlement, the expeditions did provide Spain a deeper understanding of the geography of the Gulf Coast region.
 The last expedition, in 1689, discovered a French deserter living in southern Texas with the Coahuiltecans.
 In April 1689, the Frenchman helped guide the Spanish, under Alonso de León, to Fort Saint Louis, which had been destroyed by Karankawa Indians.
 De León's expedition also met representatives of the Caddo people, who lived between the Trinity and the Red Rivers.
 The Caddo expressed interest in learning about Christianity.

 De León sent a report of his findings to Mexico City, where it "created instant optimism and quickened religious fervor".
 The Spanish government was convinced that the destruction of the French fort was "proof of God's 'divine aid and favor'".
 In his report de León recommended that presidios be established along the Rio Grande, the Frio River, and the Guadalupe River and that missions be established among the Hasinai Indians, whom the Spanish called the Tejas, in East Texas.
 In Castilian Spanish, this was often written as the phonetic equivalent Texas, which became the name of the future province.